top of page

 The whole point of having communities that are zoned residential, with separate nearby areas zoned for commercial uses, is to provide those who live in the residential areas with a more peaceful community environment, and to encourage and facilitate neighborliness among the resident, while providing for reasonable access to shopping, restaurants and other commercial services.

 What we do not need in our residential community, which measures about 5 blocks long by 4 blocks wide, are corner stores, and businesses like barber shops, beauty parlors and nail salons, each with several employees, and with signs outside.
-Even more damaging to any residential community would be the large scale stores and offices that under this proposal could be built if a developer assembles a 1.5 acre parcel.

 The language of these proposals includes purported safeguards, such as requiring the Commission to determine that these otherwise non-conforming uses will “generate a minimum of traffic” and will not “produce objectionable effects” nor “alter the essential character of the neighborhood.”